 Add the prepared stir-fry sauce mixture to the stir-fry and combine well, allowing to cook 2-3 minutes more, until broccoli is done.

-Serve your Chinese vegetable stir-fry over cooked rice or noodles, if you like, or plain steamed white rice or your favorite whole grain, such as quinoa.
+Serve your Chinese vegetable stir-fry over cooked rice or noodles, if you like, or plain steamed white rice or your favorite whole grain, such as quinoa or even Israeli couscous.
 There's plenty of sauce to spread around.
 Yum!